16 Types of Steak Everyone Should Know

 Flap meat doesn’t necessarily sound appetizing, but it’s an affordable, versatile cut that tastes great.
 Sometimes called sirloin flap, this cut comes from the very bottom of the sirloin close to where it meets the flank section.

-Editor’s Tip: You can use flap steak in any recipe that calls for flank or skirt.
+How to Cook It: You can use flap steak in any recipe that calls for skirt or flank steak.
 It’s best when seasoned with a marinade, cooked over high heat and served around medium temperatures.

 Cube steak refers to a thin cut from the round section in the hindquarters.
 They are tenderized using a meat mallet and are sometimes scored with little cuts.
 This helps them cook very quickly, but it’s almost impossible to cook them to any temperature other than well-done.